tedvankessel/Data-Warehouse-Song-Play-Project/README.md

 Each table in the database is tested to verify the column names and that it contains valid data.

+In addition, several queries are invoked to find the most played song and the hour that the most songs are played

+A file sample_test_output.txt is provided to show what you should see.

 ### Coding style tests

 PyLint has been run against all modules.